bitovi/hatchify/doc/schema/attribute-types/string.md

-GET /todos?filter[name]=foo  // all todos with name foo GET /todos?filter[name]=%00  // all todos with null as the name value GET /todos?filter[name]=null  // all todos with "null" as the name value GET /todos?filter[name]=undefined  // all todos with "undefined" as the name value
+GET /todos?filter[name]=foo  // all todos with name foo GET /todos?filter[name]=%00  // all todos with null as the name value GET /todos?filter[name]=null  // all todos with "null" as the name value
 ```

 ### Data Response